-606.3.1 PROPERTY SUBJECT TO SEIZURE
+500.4.1 PROPERTY SUBJECT TO SEIZURE

-The following may be seized upon review and approval of a supervisor and in coordination with the forfeiture reviewer:
+The following may be seized in coordination with the forfeiture reviewer (Narcotic Task Force Probation Officer) and approval by a supervisor:

 - (a) Property subject to forfeiture authorized for seizure under the authority of a search warrant or court order. - (b) Property subject to forfeiture not authorized for seizure under the authority of a search warrant or court order when any of the following apply (Health and Safety Code § 11471; Health and Safety Code § 11488): - 1.
-The property subject to forfeiture is legally seized incident to an arrest. - There is probable cause to believe that the property was used or is intended to be used in a violation of the Uniform Controlled Substances Act and the seizing officer can articulate a nexus between the property and the controlled substance offense that would lead to the item being property subject for forfeiture.
+The property subject to forfeiture is legally seized incident to an arrest. - 2.
+There is probable cause to believe that the property was used or is intended to be used in a violation of the Uniform Controlled Substances Act and the seizing officer can articulate a nexus between the property and the controlled substance offense that would lead to the item being property subject for forfeiture.